JarethMcC/route-variety-helper-backend/README.md

 # Route Variety Helper Backend

+This project is a POC and never got uploaded anywhere, was fun to play with the Maps API.

 A Flask-based backend service that integrates with Strava and Google Maps APIs to help users discover points of interest (POIs) along their cycling and running routes.

 ## Features